-Lots of organizations have all sorts of metrics showing the best time to use Tinder Boost.
+Lots of people have done research trying to gauge the best time to use Tinder Boost.
 The consensus seems to be somewhere between 7 pm and 9 pm, with 9 pm being the peak before it drops off.
 Some studies say Thursday nights at 9 pm is prime time while other studies fail to agree on a particular day.
 Much will depend on where in the world you live.

 You can use basic psychology to choose a day or just experiment, it is entirely up to you.
 Psychology suggests:

-- Mondays isn’t the best, as it is the first day of the week and people are not yet planning for the next weekend.
+- Monday isn’t the best, as it is the first day of the week and people are not yet planning for the next weekend.